newmanbrad/quick-mongo-rest-server/README.md

-## Quick Mongodb REST Server
+## Quick MongoDB REST Server

-A quick and very simple REST server that uses Mongodb.
+A quick and very simple REST server that uses MongoDB.
 You can be up and running in a minute or two.
 This works will work well for people who need a RESTFUL service locally for development and do not always have access to bandwidth.